CLC-UIowa/CLC-UIowa.github.io/_pages/joinus.md

 ### Graduate Students

-Perspective applicants to our department's PhD program who are interested in joining our group are encouraged to mention this in their application.
+Prospective applicants to our department's PhD program who are interested in joining our group are encouraged to mention this in their application.
 See also [this general note](https://homepage.cs.uiowa.edu/~tinelli/html/prospective.html) for prospective graduate students.

 Local graduate students interested in joining the group may want first to take a class taught by one of our faculty or postdocs.
 Examples of such classes include: